born3am/born3am/README.md

-# 👋 Hi, I'm Pedro Silva
+# 👋 Hi, I'm Pedró Sìlvá

 I'm a **Tech & Product Support Engineer** based in Berlin.
-I am a friendly and adaptable team player, I like to combine my technical expertise and people interaction strengths in a dynamic, impact-driven environment.
+I am a friendly and adaptable team player, enjoying to combine my technical expertise and people interaction strengths in a dynamic, impact-driven environment.

 ---